CUMT-LiuYang/Time-series-analysis-methods-and-program/README.md

 └── Readme.txt

 ## 3. Overview:
-The main executable program is the Air_quality.py file.
-Currently, the program is modified for air quality data analysis, based on data from a specific site in Xuzhou, China, analyzing the factors affecting air time series variation (the source of data is unknown, and its authenticity is questionable).
-This program accepts specific data formats, detailed format specifications can be found in section 4.
-Document Description.
-The program references the paper "Fluctuations of water quality time series in rivers follow superstatistics," along with its accompanying program code, detailed references can be found in section 5.
-References.
-To facilitate the program's conversion into a time series processing and analysis program that readers need, this document will briefly explain some data processing considerations, for details please refer to section 3.
-Considerations.
+The main executable program is the `Air_quality.py` file.
+Currently, the program is modified for air quality data analysis, based on data from a specific site in Xuzhou, China, analyzing the factors affecting air time series variation (the source of data is unknown, and its authenticity is questionable).<br> <br>
+This program accepts specific data formats, detailed format specifications can be found in section `4.
+Document Description`.<br><br> The program references the paper **"[Fluctuations of water quality time series in rivers follow superstatistics](https://www.sciencedirect.com/science/article/pii/S258900422100849X#cebib0010)**," along with its accompanying program code, detailed references can be found in section `5.
+References`. <br><br>To facilitate the program's conversion into a time series processing and analysis program that readers need, this document will briefly explain some data processing considerations, for details please refer to section `3.
+Considerations`.

 ## 4. Considerations:
 ### Ⅰ. Update file paths & formats
 When changing data files, attention should be paid to modifying the file path.
-The default file path is "./data/2023_Xuzhou_Air_Indicators_Data_Every_One_Hour.csv", and the file input format is CSV.
+The default file path is `"./data/2023_Xuzhou_Air_Indicators_Data_Every_One_Hour.csv"`, and the file input format is CSV.
 If you need to input files in other formats, please modify the input file type accordingly.

 ### Ⅱ. Mind time gaps
 Attention should be paid to the possibility of non-continuous time distribution during the generation process of time series, which may result in inconsistencies between data and time.
 Therefore, generating a new time series directly may lead to mismatched data and time.
 Instead, it is advisable to process the original data to avoid this issue.